-After more than 15 years of studying this, I have come to the conviction that original sin is a manmade and thoroughly unbiblical teaching.
+After more than 15 years of studying this, I have come to the conviction that Augustine’s doctrine of original sin is a manmade and thoroughly unbiblical teaching.

-(If you’re interested in how I got here, check out my new ebook entitled Original Sin: What Does the Bible Really Say?
-This 12-chapter book is available now on Patreon.)
+(If you’re interested in how I got here, check out my ebook entitled Original Sin: What Does the Bible Really Say? on Patreon.)

 To clarify, the issue is not whether people are depraved, corrupt, and defiled, but whether we are born that way.
 Were we born corrupt or did we become corrupt?
 Did we enter the world sinning and rebelling against God, or did we go astray along the way?

-Those who preach original sin swing for the hereditary answer.
+Those who preach Augustine’s doctrine of original sin swing for the hereditary answer.
 Our sinful nature is essentially a sin gene, an inherited disposition towards sin, and we are all born with it.

 Scriptures used to support original sin include Gen. 5:3, 8:1, Ps.
 51:5, 58:3, Jer.
 17:9, Mark 7:23, Rom.
 3:10–12, 5:12, 19, 7:18, and Eph.
 2:1 and 3.
 I address these scriptures in my new book, but today I want to look at some other scriptures.

 Original sin says you were shaped by sin in your mother’s womb.
 You were born defective and rebellious on account of Adam’s bad genes.

 The Bible paints a different picture.
 Many wonderful scriptures show that you were handmade by God.
 Here’s a taste:

 Your hands shaped me and made me.
 (Job 10:8).